AutomateThePlanet/Bellatrix-Documentation/docs/general-information/activation.md

 ---
 layout: default
 title:  "Activation"
-excerpt: "Learn how to activate Bellatrix products."
+excerpt: "Learn how to activate BELLATRIX products."
 date:   2018-06-23 06:50:17 +0200
 parent: general-information
 permalink: /general-information/activation/
 anchors:
   overview: Overview
-  how-to-activate-bellatrix: How to Activate Bellatrix?
+  how-to-activate-bellatrix: How to Activate BELLATRIX?
   deactivate: Deactivate
   display-installed-license-information: Display Installed License Information
 ---
 Overview
 --------
-**You can use full features of Bellatrix for free for unlimited period of time**.
+**You can use full features of BELLATRIX for free for unlimited period of time**.
 However, **you can execute up to 100 tests** on single machine without a commercial license.
 As long as your license is valid you can execute unlimited number of tests and for most versions get priority support.

-How to Activate Bellatrix?
+How to Activate BELLATRIX?
 --------------------------
 One you have completed your purchase you will receive a number of keys.
-You need a unique key for each machine where you will use Bellatrix frameworks and tools.
+You need a unique key for each machine where you will use BELLATRIX frameworks and tools.
-Before you can activate the product you need to install the latest version of Bellatrix Tools.
+Before you can activate the product you need to install the latest version of BELLATRIX Tools.

 1. Create a new empty folder
 2. Open CMD
-3. Install Bellatrix Tools with the bellow two commands depending on the OS
+3. Install BELLATRIX Tools with the bellow two commands depending on the OS

 **Windows**
 ```